plabble/plabble.github.io/transport/index.md

 ---

 In _Figure A_ the byte map of the Plabble Request Packet is shown.
 The packets consists of the following parts:
-- The **Length**, a [dynamically sized](#dynamically-sized-length) 7 - 28 bits number that indicates the size of the packet in bytes. (this does not include the length of the _Length_ field itself, just the size of the following data).
+- The **Length**, a [dynamically sized](#dynamically-sized-length) 7 - 28 bits unsigned number that indicates the size of the packet in bytes. (this does not include the length of the _Length_ field itself, just the size of the following data).
 The length is excluded if a protocol is used that already uses a length (like _WebSocket_)
 - The **header**, which consists of the following fields:
     - **Type** and **Flag**, 4 bits each (first 4 bits indicate the [packet type](#packet-types) and the last 4 bits are the packet flags, see _Figure B_.
 The flags are different per packet type, except flag #5 which is reserved for the MAC.
 See [request flags](#request-flags).)
     - The dynamic **header fields** which depend on the packet type, see [packet types](#packet-types)